tejasmorajkar/tejasmorajkar/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently building full stack apps using Python, Postgres, Angular/React and AWS cloud
+- 🔭 I’m have over 10 years of experience in building full stack apps using Python, Postgres, Angular/React and AWS cloud
-- 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on open-source projects
 - 💬 Ask me about distributed systems, system design, problem solving or anything tech-related
 - 📫 How to reach me: tmorajkar316@gmail.com, https://www.linkedin.com/in/tmorajk/